-"Research Integrity Officer" is the person nominated by the University to receive allegations of misconduct in research.
-If a conflict of interest arises such that the Research Integrity Officer cannot act in respect of a particular matter under this Policy or if for any other reason the Research Integrity Officer cannot act in respect of any particular issue under this Policy, the President may appoint an ad hoc Research Integrity Officer to deal with the matter under this Policy.
+"Research Integrity Officer" is the person nominated by the university to receive allegations of misconduct in research.

+"Deputy Research Integrity Officer" - is the alternative Research Integrity Officer appointed if a conflict of interest arises such that the Research Integrity Officer cannot act in respect of a particular matter under this Policy or if for any other reason the Research Integrity Officer cannot act in respect of any particular issue under this Policy.